jyeblog/jyeblog.github.io/_posts/2020-11-02-useful-links-azure-solution-architect.md

 ---
 layout: post
-title: Useful link - Azure Architecture Center -
+title: Useful link - Azure Solution Architect
 ---

 ## Reference architectures - Do not recreate the wheel